Private Sessions in London

-with two of the best in the business –
+with two of the most experienced practitioners in the UK –

 email email@example.com for availability and appointments.

 Andrew Newton is one of the world’s leading experts in hypnosis – he taught Paul McKenna and many other hypnotherapists.
 After early 40 years in the business, he has a wealth of experience in Hypnotherapy and Psychotherapy.
 He lectures on hypnosis at psychology conferences and training seminars in Australia, New Zealand, South Africa and is Principal Lecturer in Hypnosis at Europe’s premier hypnosis and EFT training school, Hypnoseakademiet, based in Oslo, Norway.
 Andrew Newton is an Associate Member of the Royal Society of Medicine.

 Barrie St. John is one of the UK’s top psychotherapists with practices in Harley Street and Lincolnshire.
 Barrie has over 20,000 client-hours experience and more than 25 years experience.
 He lectures at Hypnotherapy and Psychotherapy seminars in the UK and South Africa.
 Barrie is a multi-modal therapist, professionally qualified in EMDR, Clinical Hypnotherapy, Counselling and NLP.
 He has more than 15,000 client hours experience and over 20 years dedicated to studying and developing practical psychotherapy models.

 Using a combination of Hypnotherapy, Cognitive Behavioural Therapy (CBT) and NLP, we will help you on the road to a more positive life!

 We are now working in Lancaster Gate, opposite Hyde Park, in central London.
 This provides a more pleasant and relaxed environment for therapy than our old premises in Harley Street.

 We see a maximum of three clients per day.
 This guarantees our full and very best attention.